 - Get more information from the Ministry of Transportation.

 My tap water is discoloured.
 What do I do?

-- Turn on the cold water tap that is closest to your water meter.
+- Locate the cold water tap that is closest to your water meter.

 Please keep in mind that discoloured water is still safe water.
 Sedimentation (usually iron deposits in the metal pipes ) occurs as a normal part of the water distribution system.
 Activities such as inspecting fire hydrants, operating and maintaining valves, preventative maintenance, and water main breaks may disturb these sediments, which can discolour the water.

 What do I do in case of a boil water advisory?